MilenTecle/coffee-ceremony/README.md

 ### Code
  - I used [Stack Overflow](https://stackoverflow.co/), [W3Schools](https://www.w3schools.com/) and [CSS-tricks](https://css-tricks.com/) continuosly throughout the project to better understand concepts, and to find answers whenever I got stuck.
- - The Navigation bar including the header and the Footer were built with the help of the Love Running Project.
+ - The Navigation bar, including the header and the Footer were built with the help of the Love Running Project.

 ### Content
  - The content for the Coffee ceremony page was taken directly from [Wikipedia](https://en.wikipedia.org/wiki/Coffee_ceremony_of_Ethiopia_and_Eritrea).
 The rest of the content was created by the developer.